Wine festival raises money for United Way

-The sixth annual Golden Autumn Wine Festival held on Sunday at Bishop’s Pumpkin Farm in Wheatland was the first fundraising event hosted by the Yuba-Sutter-Colusa United Way since 2019.
+The 6th annual Golden Autumn Wine Festival held last week at Bishop’s Pumpkin Farm in Wheatland was the first fundraising event hosted by the Yuba-Sutter-Colusa United Way since 2019.

 “In addition to working with our 28 local ‘Partner Agencies,’ YSC United Way has, because of COVID-19, had to delay the start of a new ‘Born Learning Academy’ for parents of low income preschool aged children to have their home be a place of learning and reading starting as toddlers,” said Harlan.
 “For example, studies show that when children are not firmly at a third-grade reading level in third grade, they have a much higher chance of not graduating high school.”